-These are all very important things to consider when it comes to a choosing a new driveway.
+These are all very important things to consider when it comes to choosing a new driveway.

 Whether you call them concrete driveways or cement driveways… they’re both the same.

 How common are concrete driveways?
-The further South we travel in the United States, the more likely we see concrete driveways and/or paver driveways.
-The further North we travel in the United States, the more likely we see asphalt driveways.
+The further South we travel in the United States, the more likely we see concrete and/or interlocking pavers.
+The further North we travel in the United States, the more likely we see asphalt.
 This is due to the limited amount of freeze and thaw cycles that occur in warmer regions.

 All driveways age and deteriorate and become a use and safety hazard.
 The goal with any driveway should be to maximize the life expectancy as much as possible before having to completely remove and replace it.
 This requires a solid plan with frequent maintenance of every 2 to 3 years.

-If you live in a snowy region and de-icers are regularly used in your area, concrete driveways and stamped concrete driveways should then be sealed every 1 to 2 years to protect from salt and magnesium chloride.
+If you live in a snowy region and de-icers are regularly used in your area, standard gray concrete and stamped/colored concrete should then be sealed every 1 to 2 years to protect from salt and magnesium chloride.
 However, only a quality commercial grade concrete sealer is recommended and applied either by yourself or a reputable concrete sealing contractor.

 When cracks develop, they should be sealed as soon as possible.
 Ultimately cracks should be sealed every year or as needed.
 Sealing the cracks will help to prevent further damage and failures like alligatoring and potholes.

-If the short term, up front cost is a deciding factor, Gravel Driveways or Asphalt Driveways are excellent, low cost options, depending on the size of your driveway and the thickness requirements.
-The long term trade off, however, gravel driveways and asphalt driveways require more ongoing maintenance.
-If cost is not as important of a factor, and aesthetics are more important, then a Concrete Driveway or Paver Driveways are the only alternatives for a beautiful hard surface driveway.
+If the short term, up front cost is a deciding factor, Gravel Driveways and Asphalt driveways are excellent, low cost options, depending on the size of your driveway and the thickness requirements.
+The long term trade off, however, is gravel driveways and asphalt driveways require more ongoing maintenance.
+If cost is not as important of a factor, and aesthetics are more important, then a Concrete Driveway or Paver Driveways are the alternatives for your driveway.
 While initially the up front costs are higher, long term they require less maintenance therefore less maintenance costs.

 Concrete driveways can be beautiful addition to your home.
 The wide variety of different colors and patterns to choose from can give your home a unique, one of a kind look.
-Stamped concrete driveways, patterned concrete driveways, colored concrete driveways, concrete driveway overlays, concrete driveway staining and dyes.
+Stamped concrete, patterned concrete, colored concrete, concrete overlays, concrete staining and dyes.
 See some different Colorful Design Ideas For Concrete Driveways.

 If you’re considering having a new concrete driveway installed, an existing one overlayed or one completely removed and replaced, see our Concrete Driveway Installation FAQ’s section for more information to ensure a good, quality long lasting job.